Pennsbury High School: Prom

-In 2004, the prom was awarded "Best Prom" by Reader's Digest as part of their "America's 100 Best" feature.
+In 2004, the prom was awarded Best Prom by Reader's Digest as part of their "America's 100 Best" feature.
 In 2004, singer-songwriter John Mayer performed for a crowd of nearly a thousand students.
 Various other artists, including Maroon 5 have also performed at previous proms.
-In 2017, TV personality DJ Pauly D of Jersey Shore (TV series) fame made an appearance with Questlove.
+In 2017, DJ Pauly D from the television program Jersey Shore made an appearance with Questlove.
 Pauly D performed again in 2018, preceded by singer and actor Drake Bell, best known for his role as Drake Parker on the Nickelodeon television show Drake & Josh.
 In 2019 Pauly D once again performed and rapper Desiigner made an appearance in front of an excited Pennsbury Prom audience.

 The prom is also preceded by a parade of students, typically with extravagant floats or other means of entry to the celebration.

 On June 1, 2019, The Pennsbury High School Senior Prom shattered the Guinness World Record for the most lipstick kiss prints on a mural.
 The 63-foot-long, 11-foot-high 3D mural, which used 41,692 kisses, spelled out "Rock Music" to fit the theme of "Prom to the Music."
 The centerpiece of the mural featured an 18-foot guitar.
 Students and community members created the kiss prints during sporting events, special school events, prom committee meetings, and in their own homes.